quantumlib/Cirq/docs/ionq/circuits.md

 may decide to run your algorithm on different qubits than the number you specify.
 This integer number must be between zero and the number of qubits on the device minus one, inclusively.
-To get the number of qubits on the device, one can query the calibration:
+To get the number of qubits on the device, you can query the calibration:

 ```python
 calibration = service.get_current_calibration()